 Culinary & Hospitality Programs

-Certificate of Applied Science • 30 Credit Hours
+Certificate • 30 Credit Hours

 The hospitality and food service industry is a large, diverse field that provides challenging and exciting career opportunities for people from all walks of life.
 The possibilities for satisfying careers are almost limitless.
 The rewards and satisfactions provided by the industry far exceed those of many other fields of work.